-The acquisition of fixed assets refers to total expenses outlaid by reporting units on the acquisition of fixed assets (by purchase, through own activity, by acquiring of the right to the result of own intellectual activity).
+The acquisition of fixed assets refers to total expenses outlaid by reporting units on the acquisition of fixed assets (by purchase, through own activity, by acquisition of intellectual property rights).
 Things that are put in use become fixed assets.
 Putting in use implies the provision of all technical functions required for the use and the meeting of all obligations laid down by legal regulations such as building, environmental, fire, occupational safety, and sanitary ones.
 The indicator does not include assets acquired free of charge and includes assets acquired for financial leasing.